jharley/terraform-intro/README.md

 The [AWS provider](https://www.terraform.io/docs/providers/aws/index.html) is currently configured in such a way that it expects your environment to have appropriate [environment variables](https://www.terraform.io/docs/providers/aws/index.html#environment-variables) configured or have setup the AWS CLI with a default or named profile [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

+Note: you are creating real resources that could have real costs.
+Make sure you clean up your work and don't leave anything running!

 ## Usage

-As each "milestone" directory is intended to be moved through in sequence as the environment becomes more flushed out and the usage of Terraform slightly more complicated.
+There is a branch for each "milestone" of the progression toward the desired end state -- branching removes the need of shuffling the state files around between directories (as was done during the presentation).

-Beginning in "milestone-1" directory, the README will display a diagram of the intended milestone of that iteration.
-Executing `terraform plan` will show you the resources that need to be created. `terraform apply` will create the resources.
+Begin by switching to the "milestone-1" branch (`git checkout milestone-1` on the CLI), the README.md file will display a diagram of the intended milestone of that iteration.

+You'll then need to execute `terraform init` to pull in the needed providers.
+With that done, `terraform plan` will show you the resources that need to be created. `terraform apply` will create the resources.
+Continue moving through the branches in sequence (or skip a few ¯\_(ツ)_/¯) and running `init`, `plan` and `apply` to progress through the updates to the infrastructure after taking a look at the diagram for that milestone.

+Remember: when you are finished run `terraform destroy` to clean everything up (to avoid unncessary cloud charges).